-- E_ACCESSDENIED: Console not powered up. - VBOX_E_IPRT_ERROR: Could not send mouse event to virtual mouse.
+- E_ACCESSDENIED: Console not powered up. - VB0X_E_IPRT_ERROR: Could not send mouse event to virtual mouse.

-5.96.5 putMouseEventAbsolute
+5.104.5 putMouseEventAbsolute

 void IMouse::putMouseEventAbsolute(

-[in] long x,

-[in] long y,

-[in] long dz,

-[in] long dw,

-[in] long buttonState)

-- x X coordinate of the pointer in pixels, starting from 1. - y Y coordinate of the pointer in pixels, starting from 1. - dz Amount of mouse wheel moves.
+- [in] long x, - [in] long y, - [in] long dz, - [in] long dw, - [in] long buttonState) - \mathbf{x} X coordinate of the pointer in pixels, starting from 1. - y Y coordinate of the pointer in pixels, starting from 1. - dz Amount of mouse wheel moves.
 Positive values describe clockwise wheel rotations, negative values describe counterclockwise rotations. - dw Amount of horizontal mouse wheel moves.
-Positive values describe a movement to the left, negative values describe a movement to the right.

-buttonState The current state of mouse buttons.
+Positive values describe a movement to the left, negative values describe a movement to the right. - buttonState The current state of mouse buttons.
 Every bit represents a mouse button as follows: Bit 0 (0x01)left mouse buttonBit 1 (0x02)right mouse buttonBit 2 (0x04)middle mouse button A value of 1 means the corresponding button is pressed. otherwise it is released.

 Positions the mouse pointer using absolute x and y coordinates.
 These coordinates are expressed in pixels and start from [1,1] which corresponds to the top left corner of the virtual display.
+The values [-1,-1] and [0x7fffffff,0x7fffffff] have special meanings as respectively "no data" (to signal that the host wishes to report absolute pointer data in future) and "out of range" (the host pointer is outside of all guest windows).